Tying the knot? Here’s what to put on your newlywed registry - National | Globalnews.ca

 The Curator independently decides what topics and products we feature.
 When you purchase an item through our links, we may earn a commission.
 Promotions and products are subject to availability and retailer terms.

-Looking for the perfect gift for a newlywed couple?
+Looking for the perfect gifts to put on your newlywed registry?
 Look no further!
-Our curated gift guide features thoughtful registry gifts that are sure to impress.
-From monogrammed cheese boards, luxurious bathrobes, and plush towels to cast iron pots for delicious soups, charming kissing mugs, and sleek luggage, we’ve handpicked the best options for the happy couple.
-Explore our top picks and find the ideal gift to celebrate their new journey together, all available through Amazon’s wedding registry.
-Read on for inspiring ideas at every budget.
+Our curated gift guide features thoughtful finds for every type of couple.
+From a monogrammed cheese board and luxurious bathrobes to a cast iron pot and charming mugs, we’ve handpicked the best options for happy couples.
+Explore our top picks and find the ideal gifts–at every budget–to celebrate your new journey together, all available through Amazon’s wedding registry.
+When you sign up, enjoy fast, free shipping, easy returns and even 20 per cent off items shipped and sold by Amazon.
+Happy registry-ing!

-Packaged in a charming gift box with a heart window, this matching cup set is crafted from high-quality ceramic, making it the perfect, adorable gift for newlyweds to sip their morning coffee together.

-Celebrate their story with a personalized cutting board that’s as unique and timeless as their love.
-Handcrafted from sustainable wood and beautifully engraved, it’s the perfect high-end gift that’s practical and sentimental.

-Send them off on their honeymoon (and every adventure after) with the Monos Carry-On.
+Send them off on their honeymoon (and every adventure after) with the Monos luggage set.
 With premium details and whisper-quiet wheels, it’s the perfect “just married” companion to last a lifetime of travels.

-Nothing says love like baking fresh pizzas in this all-electric, heat-retaining triple-paned borosilicate glass door pizza oven that’s ready to use out of the box.
-They’ll be thinking of their generous giftee with every delicious bite!

-Whisk, mix, and knead your way to delicious memories with the KitchenAid Artisan 5-Quart Stand Mixer – a perfect gift for newlyweds or anyone who loves to cook.
-With its sleek design and powerful performance, it’s your new favourite tool for creating culinary masterpieces.
+Whisk, mix, and knead your way to delicious memories with this iconic stand mixer.
+With its sleek design and powerful performance, it’ll be you and your partner’s new favourite tool for creating culinary masterpieces.

-This Silk & Snow duvet is giving beauty sleep a whole new meaning.
-Made from ethically sourced Canadian Hutterite duck down and a 100% cotton shell, this bedding essential is the perfect bedroom upgrade for those who love cozy, quality sleep.
-Any couple will thank you for this luxe find!

 Comments